PyCQA/flake8-pyi/README.rst

 * Y009: Empty body should contain "...", not "pass".
 This is just a stylistic choice, but it's the one typeshed made.
 * Y010: Function body must contain only "...".
 Stub files should not contain code, so function bodies should be empty.
-Currently, we make exceptions for raise statements and for assignments in `__init__` methods.
 * Y011: All default values for typed function arguments must be "...".
 Type checkers ignore the default value, so the default value is not useful information in a stub file.